liamdmccann/openfisca_replit_tutorial/README.md

 1. Get a repl.it account (it's free - no need for the paid functionality at this point)

-2. Create a new Python repository (create new Python).
+2. Create a new Python repository [repl] by clicking "create new Python".
 OpenFISCA, which we use to do Rules as Code within DPIE, is built on Python and Numpy.

 3. Import the following URL - https://github.com/energy-savings-scheme/openfisca_nsw_ess_core.
 This is a small repository which contains a few key variables and parameters used within the ESS.